-You'll also be able to pay by post but HMRC recommends you pay electronically using one of the methods listed above.
+You can also pay by post but HMRC recommends you pay electronically using one of the methods listed above.

-Follow the link below to read more about how to pay ATED, including how to pay electronically.
+Follow the link below to read more information about:

 There are reliefs that might lead to you not having to pay any ATED.
 You can only claim these by completing and sending an ATED return.